saezlab/dorothea-py/README.md

 # dorothea-py
 This is a Python implementation of the package [DoRothEA](https://github.com/saezlab/dorothea) for Transcript Factor activity prediction from transcriptomics data.
-In this implementation, DoRothEA is coupled with normalized mean as statistic and uses the [scanpy](https://github.com/theislab/scanpy) framework.
+In this implementation, DoRothEA is coupled with gene mean expression as statistic and uses the [scanpy](https://github.com/theislab/scanpy) framework.

 ## Installation